jeremyf/hydramata-works/_posts/2014-06-07-design-and-development-goals.md

 ## Presenters, Forms, Parsers, Renderers, Wranglers, Validators

 There are several nameable concepts that are introduced in this application.
-I'm exploring what this means, but I know that I don't want a "app/services" dumping ground.
+I'm exploring what this means, but I know that I don't want an `app/services` dumping ground.

 ### Presenters